-- Students will be emailed after exam grades on the first attempt are posted. - The email will specify when the review period and exam correction period will be open. - The ability to review the exam will only be open for 24 hours. - Students will only see questions that were incorrect - Under each incorrect question is an expandable feedback section where notes have been written about what to review for each question - It is the responsibility of the student to view their feedback during the designated time.
-Feedback will not be accessible after this time. - If a student fails to view the Exam feedback, they are still eligible to complete a 2nd exam attempt
+- Students will be emailed after exam grades on the first attempt are posted. - o The email will specify when the review period and exam correction period will be open. - The ability to review the exam will only be open for 24 hours. - Students will only see questions that were incorrect - Under each incorrect question is an expandable feedback section where notes have been written about what to review for each question

-Completing Corrections on Exam:

-- Exam corrections are not required but are available for students that wish to improve their score on each exam. - Students can complete a second attempt on Part 1 only, Part 2 only, OR both Part 1 and Part 2 - When taking the second attempt on the exam, students will only be able to answer the questions that were previously incorrect. - Questions that were answered correctly in the first attempt will be locked and the response will not be able to be changed. - A red exclamation mark will denote questions that can be retaken. - Students may attempt to correct as many questions as they would like. - Students have the chance to earn back 50% of the points missed on the exam. - Due dates for the resubmission will be announced via email and D2L for each exam.
+It is the responsibility of the student to view their feedback during the designated time.
+Feedback will not be accessible after this time.

+If a student fails to view the Exam feedback, they are still eligible to complete a 2nd exam attempt

+COMPLETING EXAM CORRECTIONS:

+• Exam corrections are not required but are available for students that wish to improve their score on each exam.

+Students can complete a second attempt on Part 1 only, Part 2 only, OR both Part 1 and Part 2

+• When taking the second attempt on the exam, students will only be able to answer the questions that were previously incorrect.

+Questions that were answered correctly in the first attempt will be locked and the response will not be able to be changed.

+A red exclamation mark will denote questions that can be retaken.

+Students may attempt to correct as many questions as they would like.

+• Students have the chance to earn back 50% of the points missed on the exam.

+Note that students are only able to move up one grading category by completing exam corrections (moving from an 'unsatisfactory' to a 'satisfactory' or moving from a 'satisfactory' to a 'strong').

+Due dates for the resubmission will be announced via email and D2L for each exam.